coderBrie/aws-unicorn-lyft-app/README.md

 ## Manifesto
 In this tuorial I wanted to focus on the big picture: building a cost optimizing, highly available, secure application that can scale to support millions of users, with opportunities for future enhancements like ride tracking or group ride capabilities.

-I believe in rapid iteration and deployment, ensuring timely delivery of valuable features.
+I believe in rapid iteration and deployment, taking action to ensure timely delivery of valuable features.

 I take full ownership for the app's performance, monitoring it continuously and implementing improvements as needed.